 Translations and/or transliterations: Is there a need to ensure that all entries are direct translations or transliterations of, or otherwise the same as, the relevant name in English (per Column 1 of the spreadsheet)?

-The words “Association”, “Headquarters”, “National”, “Republic”, “Society” etc.: same rule as in English form (i.e. only as part of the specific name in question and including the words “Red Cross” or “Red Crescent”)?
+The words “Association”, “National”, “Republic”, “Society” etc.: same rule as in English form (i.e. only as part of the specific name in question and including the words “Red Cross” or “Red Crescent”)?

-ADDITIONAL NOTES FROM RED CROSS REPRESENTATIVES ABOUT THE SPREADSHEET:
+ADDITIONAL CRITERIA:

-First letters of the words included in a National Society name should only be capitalized in accordance with national grammar rules (e.g. "Croix-Rouge du Tchad"; "Croix-Rouge tchadienne")
+First letters of the words included in a National Society name are to be capitalized only in accordance with national grammar rules (e.g. "Croix-Rouge du Tchad"; "Croix-Rouge tchadienne")

-Official names mean the name of a National Society as it appears in the National Society's Recognition Act and/or in the National Society's own statutory or constitutional base texts.
+Official name means the name of a National Society as it appears in the National Society's Recognition Act and/or in the National Society's own statutory or constitutional base texts.

-Commonly used names are names by which a National Society is commonly known (as it might appear for instance as part of the National Society's logo or on the National Society's website).
+Commonly used names mean the names by which a National Society is commonly known (as it might appear for instance as part of the National Society's logo or on the National Society's website).

-Official national languages should be understood as the official languages of the national State of the National Society.
+Official languages mean the official languages of the relevant state of origin of the National Society.
 This should exclude in principle dialects or regional/minority languages (unless a good case is to be made for an exception – e.g. where the lingua franca in the country or in parts thereof is different from the State’s official language or languages).

 (Note: In the Red Cross spreadsheet, the designations in national official languages were included in all relevant fonts in use in the country - but in ASCII style text and excluding PDF format.)